CoCreate-app/CoCreate-crud-server/README.md

 We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-crud-server/blob/master/CONTRIBUTING.md) guide for details.

+<a name="license"></a>
 # Dual License
 ## Open Source
 [Server Side Public License (SSPL)](https://github.com/CoCreate-app/CoCreate-crud-server/blob/master/LICENSE)

 ## Commercial
+For-profit companies and individuals intending to use CoCreate-crud-server for commercial use must purchase a commercial license.
+This license allows source code modifications, but does not permit redistribution of modifications.

 The commercial license is designed for you to use CoCreate-crud-server in commercial products and applications, without the provisions of the SSPL.
 With the commercial license, your code is kept propietary, to yourself.
 If you